Icons vs. Text in UI/UX: Finding the Sweet Spot in Digital Communication

 Text isn’t perfect either:

-Mobile overload: Try cramming every e-commerce category name onto a phone screen—it quickly becomes a wall of words.
+• Mobile overload: Try cramming every e-commerce category name onto a phone screen—it quickly becomes a wall of words, which is why e-commerce design relies on smart iconography.

 Text guarantees clarity, but not always efficiency.